 Poor nutrition and unhealthy lifestyles burden the kidneys (and liver), so it is essential to cleanse the kidneys regularly.
 It has a massive impact on the immune system.

 Cleansing the kidneys has a significant impact on strengthening the immune system.

-If combined with the liver, gallbladder, and intestines flush, kidney cleansing has a more powerful impact.I recommend everyone (healthy people included) start their day (on an empty stomach) with squeezed lemon juice mixed with lukewarm water + 1 tablespoon of apple cider vinegar.
+Kidney cleansing is more powerful if combined with the liver, gallbladder, and intestines flush.I recommend everyone (healthy people included) start their day (on an empty stomach) with squeezed lemon juice mixed with lukewarm water + 1 tablespoon of apple cider vinegar.
 It cleanses the kidneys and the liver.

 - Our modern lifestyle places a heavy burden on the kidneys as well.
 Sand, stones, and toxins may be stuck inside and block the kidneys.
 Due to this heavy burden, kidney cysts are prevalent.